 - I was definitely on the up.
 I got tons of free products and was pitched many sponsored deals.
-But, still many weren’t a lot of money for the time/effort I would have to put into it.
+But still, many weren’t a lot of money for the time and effort I would have to put into it.

-- I was making enough to cover my some of time and money I put into it (costs to cover web hosting, domain, 3rd party integrations etc), but I was still barely making a real profit.
+- I was making enough to cover my some of time and money I put into it (costs to cover web hosting, domain, third party integrations, etc.), but I was still barely making a real profit.

 - I finally was able to become selective with who I worked with.
 I turned down most sponsorships and chose just what I wanted.